 Apple iPhone 7 And iPhone 7 Plus: How To Clear Cache

-The easiest way to fix any bugs or other software problems on your Apple iPhone 7 or iPhone 7 Plus is to either complete a factory reset or do a cache wipe.
+The easiest way to fix any bugs or other software problems on your Apple iPhone 7 or iPhone 7 Plus is to either complete a factory reset of your phone or clear the cache.

-Below, we will explain how you can clear the cache on your Apple iPhone 7 or iPhone 7 Plus.
+In this TechJunkie article, we will explain how you can clear the cache on your Apple iPhone 7 or iPhone 7 Plus.

 How To Clear The App Cache On The Apple iPhone 7 And iPhone 7 Plus

-- Scroll to the bottom, then click “Clear History and Website Data.”
+- Scroll to the bottom, then tap Clear History and Website Data

-- Open the Settings app and select General > iPhone Storage.
+- Open the Settings app

 - Select “Manage Storage.”

-- Select an app to view its Documents & Data.
+- Select an app to view its Documents & Data

-- If the Documents & Data for a downloaded app is taking up a large amount of storage (> 500 MB), it may be worth deleting and reinstalling the app.
+If the Documents & Data for a downloaded app is taking up a large amount of storage (> 500 MB), it may be worth deleting and reinstalling the app.